DorielRivalet/MHFZ_Overlay/README.md

 - Monster Infos are sometimes outside of the screen (if they don't show at all even if you open the config menu, this is probably your issue)
 - Road detection doesn't work all the time (use road override if road in general works for you)
+- With Monster EHP enabled, if you cart, the max EHP turns into the current EHP

 ## Features not yet implemented